What to expect from this workshop

 meta funnelplot, random contours(1 5 10)

-Other approaches to publication bias
+Other approaches to bias

 Rosenthal’s fail-safe N

 In the output from our meta-analysis, we saw the summary effect and a p-value which indicated if the effect was statistically significantly different from 0.
-In the presence of publication bias, this summary effect would be larger than it should be.
-If the missing studies were included in the analysis (with no publication bias), the summary effect might no longer be statistically significant.
+In the presence of bias, this summary effect would be larger than it should be.
+If the missing studies were included in the analysis (with no bias), the summary effect might no longer be statistically significant.
 Rosenthal’s idea was to calculate how many studies would need to be added to the meta-analysis in order to render the summary effect non-significant.
 If only a few studies were needed to render our statistically significant summary effect non-significant, then we should be quite worried about our observed result.
-However, if it took a large number of studies to make our summary effect non-significant, then we wouldn’t be too worried about the possible publication bias.
+However, if it took a large number of studies to make our summary effect non-significant, then we wouldn’t be too worried about the possible bias.
 There are some drawbacks to Rosenthal’s approach.
 First, it focuses on statistical significance rather than practical, or real world, significance.
 As we have seen, there can be quite a difference between these two.
 Second, it assumes that the mean of the missing effect sizes is 0, but it could negative or slightly positive.
 If it was negative, then fewer studies would be needed to render our summary effect non-significant.
 On a more technical note, Rosenthal’s fail-safe N is calculated using a methodology that was acceptable when he proposed his measure, but isn’t considered acceptable today.

 Orwins’ fail-safe N